webpack-contrib/mini-css-extract-plugin/README.md

           {
             loader: MiniCssExtractPlugin.loader,
             options: {
-              // only enable hot in development
+              // only enable hot in development (webpack 4 only)
               hmr: process.env.NODE_ENV === 'development',
               // if hmr does not work, this is a forceful method.
               reloadAll: true,